nicitaacom/client-ghst-wrks/app/widgets/Calendar/dev_readme.md

 CREATE POLICY "Allow insert for everyone" ON email_notifications FOR INSERT WITH CHECK (true);
 CREATE POLICY "Allow update for everyone" ON email_notifications FOR UPDATE USING (true) WITH CHECK (true);
 CREATE POLICY "Allow delete for everyone" ON email_notifications FOR DELETE USING (true);

+CREATE TABLE sms_notifications (
+  id uuid PRIMARY KEY DEFAULT gen_random_uuid(), phone text NOT NULL, message text NOT NULL, scheduled_for timestamp with time zone NOT NULL, created_at timestamp with time zone DEFAULT now()
+);

+-- 🔐 RLS Policies for Users
+ALTER TABLE sms_notifications ENABLE ROW LEVEL SECURITY;
+ -- Don't allow to select because it should be on server only because in that way hacker can access public supabase keys -- and select all then .delete .eq some selected id CREATE POLICY "Allow insert for everyone" ON sms_notifications FOR INSERT WITH CHECK (true);
+CREATE POLICY "Allow update for everyone" ON sms_notifications FOR UPDATE USING (true) WITH CHECK (true);
+CREATE POLICY "Allow delete for everyone" ON sms_notifications FOR DELETE USING (true);
 ```